New York DEA Diversion & Opioid Defense

 How Can I Hire or Switch to Nick?

 When you hire federal criminal defense and DEA defense attorney Nick Oberheiden, you don’t just hire anyone.
-You hire a well-respected, experienced attorney, an attorney that clients and prosecutors alike trust, with a rich history of health care fraud defense cases.
-If you are concerned about your opioid prescriptions or want to hear Nick’s assessment on your case, call him now at (214) 692-2171 or contact him online.
+You hire a well-respected, experienced attorney, an attorney that clients and prosecutors alike trust, with a rich history of healthcare fraud defense cases.
+If you are concerned about your opioid prescriptions or want to hear Nick’s assessment on your case, call him now at 888-680-1745 or contact him online.
 Consultations with Nick are free and 100% confidential.